IPS-Eye-White

 About this commentator Adam Clarke said

 Literally, a death thou shalt die; or, dying thou shalt die.
-Thou shalt not only die spiritually, by losing the life of God, but from that moment thou shalt become mortal, and shalt continue in a dying state till thou die.
-This we find literally accomplished; every moment of man’s life may be considered as an act of dying, till soul and body are separated.
+Thou shalt not only die spiritually, by losing the life of God, but from that moment thou shalt become mortal, and shall continue in a dying state till thou die.
+This we find literally accomplished; every moment of man's life may be considered as an act of dying, till soul and body are separated.

 Noting that there is no indication in the opening chapters of Genesis that Adam was created immortal, one has to ask the all important question....
 What changed in Adam and Eve's circumstances that caused them to begin the process of dying?